Equilibrium of Data Markets with Externality: Data Markets Game with Known Utility

 \section{Data Markets Game with Known Utility}

 In this section, we consider the simultaneous-move data markets game wherein each buyer knows their expected net gain and externality.
 This allows us to settle game/market dynamics questions first, before considering the more general setting of buyers playing with learned valuations in section \ref{section:learned_valuations}.
-Considering this game without any market intervention - $\mathcal{T}_i(\sS) = 0$ - admits a unique, dominant-strategy equilibrium: each buyer simply chooses the seller set with the highest net gain, since the externality suffered depends on the others' action.
+Considering this game without any platform intervention -- i.e. buyers simply pay the seller's cost and $\mathcal{T}_i(S) = 0$ -- admits a unique, dominant-strategy equilibrium: each buyer simply chooses the seller set with the highest net gain, since the externality suffered depends on the others' action.
 However, the welfare regret of this dominant-strategy equilibrium can be maximal.
+Intuitively, we sketch an instance where the seller set with the highest net gain also induces a high externality.